 Then explicitly request that version via

 go get module@version.
-After one minute
+The new version

-please file an issue.
+file an issue.

 Whenever possible, the mirror aims to cache content in order to avoid breaking builds for people that depend on your package, so this bad release may still be available in the mirror even if it is not available at the origin.
 The same situation applies if you delete your entire repository.
 We suggest creating a new version and encouraging people to use that one instead.